EU shifts policy focus in quest for growth

 REFORM NOW

-Because debt-laden governments cannot afford to jump-start growth through public spending, they must reform the way their economies are run, largely by tackling inefficiencies in labor markets, pension systems and public services.
+Because debt-laden governments cannot afford to jump-start growth through public spending, they must reform the way their economies are run, largely by tackling inefficiencies in labour markets, pension systems and public services.

-The Commission emphasized the need for labor markets to be made more flexible and on the opening up of product and services markets.
+The Commission emphasised the need for labour markets to be made more flexible and on the opening up of product and services markets.
 It also called for Germany to push wages up in line with productivity so that domestic demand is increased.

 It must also simplify its tax system to help companies compete and make its pensions system sustainable by 2020.

-French labor laws make it difficult to fire someone on a permanent contract, which makes employers more reluctant to hire.
-The minimum wage in France, which at 1,430 euros ($1,850) a month is among the highest in Europe, hinders employment and makes French products less competitive globally.
+French labour laws make it difficult to fire someone on a permanent contract, which makes employers more reluctant to hire.
+The minimum wage in France, which at 1,430 euros a month is among the highest in Europe, hinders employment and makes French products less competitive globally.

 Barroso said Paris should use the extra two years granted by the Commission to reform.